zrasco/zrasco.github.io/_posts/2022-11-21-firewall-status-display.md

 ## Future work

 We'll now discuss future work, which I believe there is a lot of potential for.
 Not only have there been many good suggestions from my colleagues, but even many of my own ideas were not implemented simply due to the time constraint.
 This program still has potential for further development and this version is simply a base example of what could be done in the time allowed.

+### Further evaluation against other comparable products
+Because this project fulfills such a niche, it has proven difficult to find an apples-to-apples product to evaluate this against.
+I have made a best-effort attempt to do so, however, my lack of finding an exact product to compare to does not necessarily indicate such a product doesn't exist.
+Further research is possible to find similar products which may result in a more detailed comparison.

 ### Support for multiple RDBMS